 If a user triggers multiple in-app messages at the same time, priority levels allow you to choose which message is most important to display.

-Without in-app message prioritization, a user who triggers multiple in-app messages off the same "Display When" event will see one of the messages at random.
+Without in-app message prioritization, a user who triggers multiple in-app messages off the same "Display trigger" event will see one of the messages at random.

 If the triggered messages have the exact same priority level, then only one of the messages will show at random.